BACK

 of the dances which requires a yielding of the spirit in a way quite foreign to one

 born a gentile.
-(I say 'born' as we are no longer gentiles when we embrace the promises of
+(However, I say 'born' as we are no longer gentiles when we embrace the promises of

 more aggressive, warfare-like element when prayer is prevalent

-discovering that there are many types of anointings in the dance, which take us to new
+discovering that there are many types of dance, taking us to new

-each time we meet for prayer, warfare, fellowship and practise, however the holy Spirit is
+each time we meet for prayer, spiritual warfare, fellowship and praise, however the holy Spirit is

 leading us.
 It is exciting, vibrant and wonderful.

-Spirit brings us together for our monthly practises.
-People appear from all over the country,
+At the monthly practises people appear from all over the country,

 from London and the south, Blackpool and the west, as far apart as Anglesea, the